 - Pseudo-merchandise are items that, intentionally or not, directly compete with licensed merchandise available in the Exhibit Hall or elsewhere is also strictly prohibited.
 Please do your research before getting to work.
 A general rule to follow is to avoid using fan art of any type on T-shirts, bags, buttons, stickers, keychains, and like items.

 Artists found to be selling bootleg merchandise, grey market goods, or pseudo-merchandise will be issued a warning and asked to remove the item(s) from the table for the remainder of the convention.
 Continued breach of contract will lead to immediate expulsion from the Artist Alley and a possible disqualification from participating in future events.
-Our enforcement procedure can be found on page 12 of the Artist Alley Packet.
+Our enforcement procedure can be found in the Artist Alley Packet.

 Do NOT under any circumstances use artwork that is not your own.
 Do not trace, vectorize, copy, or otherwise alter and/or reproduce artwork that is not your own, whether as a part or the whole of a work.
 This includes official logos, symbols, background art, and any other pre-existing artwork or images that are not yours.